-Financial instruments that potentially subject the Company to concentration of credit risk consist primarily of cash.
+Financial instruments that potentially subject the Company to concentration of credit risk consist primarily of cash and cash equivalents.
 The Company maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 The Company believes it is not exposed to any significant credit risk on cash.